popsolutions/openventilator/04_Exhaust/RegulatingWaterColumn/Instructions.md

 - Hole saw of 25 mm (1")

-- Drill bits of 6 mm (or 1/4") and the outside diameter of the reed
+- Drill bits of 6 mm (or 1/4")

 - Screw drivers

+- Leather belt hole puncher (or other way to make a 3 mm hole)

 # Build procedure